xkeshav/color-collector/README.md

 - [x] handle when there are multiple color on same line such as liner-background()
 - [x] insert :root after _@import_ statements and add comment above it to identify
 - [ ] media query selector name need to append media in variable name
-- [x] skip existing `:root {}` while parsing the css file.
+- [x] skip existing `:root {}` and `@import` statements while parsing the file.
 - [x] capture unicode selector such as 🎵
 - [x] option to create separate file for collected color variables
-- [x] new file create parallel to open file whether it is on same workspace or different or just file opened.
+- [x] new file would be created parallel to the open file whether it is on same workspace or different or just a file opened.
-- [.] scss file support (work partially, haven't checked for complex but simple scss file works)
+- [.] scss/less file support, currently works for simple file.

 ## Release Notes